-home study assessment: This is an evaluation done by a professional to investigate, assess and report to the court on the needs of the children and the ability of the parties to meet those needs.
-A judge can order an assessment in cases that involve custody or access.

-- imputed income: This term is used to describe an income amount decided by a judge that is not directly supported by the evidence.
-This can happen when a Financial Statement - Form 94 is not filed or when the judge determines that the paying person's income or income potential (in the case of underemployment) is not fairly represented.
-Imputed income can be used to make decisions on child and/or spousal support amounts, or division of property. - information: This is a sworn statement by a person or a police officer.
+- home study assessment: This is an evaluation done by a professional to investigate, assess and report to the court on the needs of the children and the ability of the parties to meet those needs.
+A judge can order an assessment in cases that involve custody or access. - imputed income: This term is used to describe an income amount decided by a judge that is not directly supported by the evidence.
+This can happen when a Financial Statement Form 94 is not filed or when the judge determines that the paying person's income or income potential (in the case of underemployment) is not fairly represented.
+Imputed income can be used to make decisions on child and/or spousal support amounts, or division of property.

+- information: This is a sworn statement by a person or a police officer.
 An information may be sworn as evidence to support a criminal charge being laid or in support of an application for a peace bond.
-An information gives the time and place of an incident and the law that is thought to have been broken. - interjurisdictional support order (ISO): When the parties live in different jurisdictions, one person can apply for this type of order to obtain or vary a Child Support and spousal support order without having to physically appear in court.
-An ISO does not apply where both parties live in the Yukon.
-In the Yukon, ISO applications are received and transmitted by the Family Law Information Centre.
-Contact (867) 456-6721 for further information. - interception: This is a garnishment issued to seize money owed by the federal government to a person who has not been paying support ordered by the court.
+An information gives the time and place of an incident and the law that is thought to have been broken. - interjurisdictional support order (ISO): When the parties live in different jurisdictions, one person can apply for this type of order to obtain or vary a child support order without having a court hearing.
+ISO does not apply to support orders under the federal Divorce Act, or where both parties live in the Yukon.
+In the Yukon, ISO applications are received and transmitted by the Maintenance Enforcement Program (MEP).

+- interception: This is a garnishment issued to seize money owed by the federal government to a person who has not been paying support ordered by the court.
 This money could include tax refunds, GST rebates or employment insurance.
-An interception can be used only by maintenance enforcement programs.
-Q SEE garnishment - interim order: A temporary order that deals with the matters that the parties are discussing is called an interim order.
-The interim order is in effect until it is replaced by a final order or another interim order.
-Q SEE final order or judgment joint custody: Q SEE custody leave of the court: This is the court's permission to proceed with certain types of applications or to proceed in a certain way.
-Q SEE application maintenance: This is money paid as Child Support or as spousal support.
+An interception can be used only by maintenance enforcement programs. see garnishment - interim order: A temporary order that deals with the matters that the parties are discussing is called an interim order.
+The interim order is in effect until it is replaced by a final order or another interim order. see final order or judgment joint custody: see custody leave of the court: This is the court's permission to proceed with certain types of applications or to proceed in a certain way. see application maintenance: This is money paid as child support or as spousal support.